PERINATAL TELEPSYCHIATRY CLINIC

 Step 3: After you refer

-Our navigator will call the patient, check for insurance coverage, assess need for and provide technology support, register them in the UW Medicine system, and schedule the appointment.
+Our navigator will call your patient, check for insurance coverage, assess need for and provide technology support, register them in the UW Medicine system, and schedule the appointment.

 Step 4: After the appointment